Understanding the profound culture of Quanzhou and checking out popular attractions (Part 1)

 Kaiyuan Temple

 Kaiyuan Temple is located on West Street in Quanzhou.
-It was first built in the early Tang Dynasty and is the largest Buddhist temple in Fujian Province, with a remaining area of 78,000 square meters.
+It was first built in the early Tang Dynasty and currently preserves major temples from the Ming and Qing Dynasties.
+Covering an area of 78,000 square meters, it is the largest Buddhist temple in Fujian Province.

 Luoyang Bridge

-Also known as the Chengtian Temple, it was originally built during the Southern Tang Dynasty and is second in size only to the Kaiyuan Temple, one of the three major forest temples in Southern Fujian.
-The Chengtian Temple that we see today was rebuilt in 1985.
+Also known as Yuetai Temple, it was originally built during the Southern Tang dynasty.
+Its scale was second only to Kaiyuan Temple, one of the three major temples in southern Fujian.
+The Chengtian Temple seen today was rebuilt during the reconstruction in 1985.

-The General Guan Temple, also known as Guan Yu Temple, was built in the Song Dynasty and was later restored during the Republican Era.
-It underwent renovations again in the 1980s.
-Today, the Guan Yu Temple is the most popular temple in Quanzhou, with a constant flow of visitors throughout the year.
+Commonly known as Guandi Temple, it was built in the Song Dynasty and later renovated during the Republic of China period, with further renovations in the 1980s.
+Today, Guanyue Temple is the most popular temple in Quanzhou, attracting a continuous stream of worshippers throughout the year.